 1. Masikryong, North Korea

 North Korea’s only luxury ski resort is a project by its leader Kim Jong-un who hopes to use it to increase foreign tourist numbers.
-Brave visitors to Masikryong will enjoy the 110km (70 miles) of powdery snow and deserted piste.
+Brave visitors to Masikryong will enjoy the 110km (70 mi) of powdery snow and deserted piste, along with outdoor video screens promoting the political cause and their leader.
 After a day of skiing, guests can relax at its onsite 120-room hotel which includes a sauna, massage room, beauty parlour and an ice-skating rink.
-Bliss.

 2. Mauna Kea, Hawaii

 That’s right, you can ski in Hawaii.
-Mauna Kea – which translates as ‘white mountain’ – may not have lifts, trail maps or any ski resort facilities, but at nearly 4,270m (14,000ft) it does occasionally get sizeable snowfalls between December and February, making it ideal for hours of backcountry skiing.
-And where else can you have après -ski drinks on the beach?
+Mauna Kea – which translates as ‘white mountain’ – may not have lifts, trail maps or any ski resort facilities, but at nearly 4,205m (13,796ft) it does occasionally get sizeable snowfalls between December and February, making it ideal for hours of backcountry skiing.
+And where else can you have après-ski on the beach?
 Life can’t get much better than this.

-With no ski lifts or marked runs, it’s probably best you don’t tell your mum you’re going skiing in Bamiyan, in Central Afghanistan, about 180km (112 miles) west of the capital Kabul.
+With no ski lifts or marked runs, it’s probably best that you don’t tell your mum you’re going skiing in Bamyan, in Central Afghanistan, about 180km (112mi) west of the capital Kabul.
 Come to think of it, the Foreign Office might try to dissuade you as well.
-But with adventurous tours on offer, and the annual Afghan Ski Challenge enticing the competitive explorers, more people are flocking to the Afghani slopes.
-There is a small ski shop which you can rent your equipment, and yes, you have to trek up the slopes before experiencing any downhill thrills.
+But with adventurous tours on offer, and the annual Afghan Ski Challenge enticing the competitive explorers, more people are flocking to the Afghan slopes.

 4. Malam Jabba, Pakistan

 Blown up by the Taliban in 2006, Pakistan’s Malam Jabba ski resort in Swat Valley reopened in 2011 – and now it’s better than ever.
-Perched some 2,804m (9,200ft) up in the Karakoram mountain range, Malam Jabba is equipped with state-of-the-art facilities and plans are afoot for a new hotel, cable car and pistes.
-The nearest airport is Saidu Sharif Airport which is 51km (32 miles) away.
+Perched some 2,804m (9,200ft) up in the Karakoram mountain range, Malam Jabba is equipped with one lift and a small ski rental shop stocked with ski and snowboard equipment.
+The nearest airport is Saidu Sharif Airport which is 48km (30mi) away.
 Just be prepared for an unorthodox après-ski experience – alcohol is a banned in Pakistan.

 5. Dizin, Iran